 Due to the complexity of the joint optimization problem we originally formulate, in this paper we focus on the impact of peer selection on user profiles by extending the theory of Stable Matching.
-We define a novel game, termed the Stable Exchange Game, and propose a framework based on evolutionary game theory to analyze optimal and heuristic peer selection strategies and show that even semi-random choices, which are simple to implement in a real system, compel users to improve their profiles if they wish to obtain a better quality of service.
+We define a novel game, termed the Stable Exchange Game, and propose a framework based on evolutionary game theory to analyze deterministic and heuristic peer selection strategies and show that even semi-random choices, which are simple to implement in a real system, compel users to improve their profiles if they wish to obtain a better quality of service.

 The remainder of the paper is organized as follows.
 In Section 2 we briefly discuss related works, while in Section 3 we formally introduce our system model.
-Section 4 focuses on the analysis of peer selection strategies; in Section 5 we show how prior results on matching theory can be extended to account for the requirements of our model.
+Section 4 focuses on the analysis of peer selection strategies and shows how prior results on matching theory can be extended to account for the requirements of our model.
+We define and analyze the uniform model in Section 5.
 Section 6 introduces a framework based on evolutionary game theory through which we analyze the impact of several heuristic peer selection strategies on user profiles.
-Finally, we conclude the paper in Section 7 and discuss on our future work.
+In Section 7 we present the numerical evaluation of our models and peer selection techniques.
+Finally, we conclude the paper in Section 8 and discuss on our future work.